opscientia/web3weekend-hackathon/README.md

 - reward citizens for taking part in neuroscience studies and sharing their data
 - allow citizens to retain ownership over their data and easily modify permissions (including with third parties, if they wish)

+To realize this vision, we've developed The Opsci Data Wallet concept 👉 a dApp that allows a researcher to upload a file in a scientific standard specification, verify the file specification metadata, assign ownership to the research participant, set sharing permissions, and securely share data peer-to-peer with Ceramic/TextileDB.
+Data can be shared and unshared at any time, with the research participant retaining ultimate ownership over their raw data.
+DIDs corresponding to collaborating researchers can be added to share data in private data sharing spaces.

 ![Diagram](/public/assets/Opsci_Diagram.png)

 ## 🕐 Weekend project overview